torvalds/linux/Documentation/trace/events-landlock.rst

    final statistics.

 This approach requires no kernel modification and no Landlock-specific BPF helpers.
-The Landlock IDs serve as correlation keys across events.
+Landlock IDs serve as correlation keys within one boot.
+Records exported through tracing or BPF buffers can be lost, and records from different CPUs are not globally ordered, so consumers must detect and reconcile incomplete state.

 Audit filtering equivalence
 ===========================